micro-manager/micro-manager.github.io/_pages/IIDC.md

 1.x terminology, exposure/integration time is called the "Shutter" feature, so you may want to search for terms like "manual shutter".

-{% include Note text="With some cameras, the value of ''A'' depends on the image width.
+{% include notice icon="info" content="With some cameras, the value of ''A'' depends on the image width.
 This is not yet supported by the IIDC device adapter." %}

 Once you know the values for A and B, go back to the Hardware Configuration Wizard, edit the IIDCCamera device, and set the values for